-National resolution authorities could in exceptional cases exclude some liabilities and use the resolution fund to absorb losses or recapitalise a bank.
-However, such flexibility would only be available after a minimum level of losses equal to 8% of total liabilities including own funds has been imposed on an institution's shareholders and creditors, or under special circumstances 20% of an institution's risk-weighted assets where the resolution financing arrangement has at its disposal ex-ante contributions which amount to at least 3% of covered deposits.
+National resolution authorities will be able in exceptional cases to exclude some liabilities and use the resolution fund to absorb losses or recapitalise a bank.
+However, such flexibility will only be available after a minimum level of losses equal to 8% of total liabilities including own funds has been imposed on an institution's shareholders and creditors, or under special circumstances 20% of an institution's risk-weighted assets where the resolution financing arrangement has at its disposal ex-ante contributions that amount to at least 3% of covered deposits.